All the attractions, all the fun: we give you the lowdown on Canopy Park at Jewel Changi Airport...

 Plus… there’s a Family Lounge!

-To make your parent life waaaay easier, there’s a Family Lounge on the same level as Canopy Park.
+To make your parenting life waaaay easier, there’s a Family Lounge on the same level as Canopy Park.
 Pop in for child-friendly feeding chairs, a seating area for little ones, private cubicles for nursing, nappy changing stations, plus hot and cold water dispensers.
 You’ll also be able to recharge your phone there, too!

 And there you have it: our ultimate parent’s guide to Canopy Park with kids!
 Go forth and have fun…